themosis/documentation/field.md

 * Adding custom fields to a metabox
 * Adding custom fields to an option page (Settings API)
 * Adding custom fields to users
+* Adding custom fields to taxonomy terms
-* More to come (Taxonomy, Customize, ...)
+* More to come (Customize,...)

-The `Field` class implements the `Form` class to output its inputs but also provides a UI regarding the context: metabox, settings, user, ...
+The `Field` class implements the `Form` class to render its inputs but also provides a UI regarding the context: metabox, settings, user, terms,...

 Here is the list of custom fields available: